gretarmark/gretarmark/README.md

 ### Welcome to my GitHub page 👋

+I am a Control Systems Engineer with expertise in the design and implementation of industrial automation systems, integrating PLC, SCADA, and HMI solutions across platforms such as Allen-Bradley, Schneider Electric, and Siemens.
+I have hands-on experience with SCADA systems, including AVEVA InTouch, ABB 800xA, zenon, and FactoryTalk View, as well as strong expertise in industrial communication networks, including the design of Ethernet-based topologies for high-availability and reliable systems.

+I have experience across multiple industrial sectors, including data centers, water utilities, hydro and thermal power generation, and manufacturing.

-I work as an Electrical Engineer (M.Sc.), designing and programming PLC control systems using Schneider, Allen-Bradley, and Siemens technologies.
-I challenge myself with personal projects to advance my skills in embedded systems, including designing PCBs and programming hardware in C/C++.
-My academic expertise is in developing control algorithms such as Model Predictive Control (MPC), Robust Control, Stochastic and Adaptive Control, Linear Quadratic Regulation (LQR), and PID control, as well as image analysis algorithms.
+Alongside my professional work, I actively develop personal projects to advance my expertise in control algorithm design, image analysis, AI, and embedded systems.

+My academic background focuses on advanced control methodologies, including Model Predictive Control (MPC), Robust Control, Stochastic Adaptive Control, Linear Quadratic Regulation (LQR), Fault-Tolerant Control, and PID control, as well as image analysis, embedded programming, power systems and AI.

 <!--